e-erfani/sharpen-thermodynamic-profiles/README.md

 F is equal to 0.3

-o Automate the process of determining qt_inv and Tl_inv by using a function like MATLAB's fminsearch that will vary those inputs and choose the values that minimize the output function.
+o Automate the process of determining qt_inv and Tl_inv by using a function like "fmin" that will vary those inputs and choose the values that minimize the output function.

 ###########